 CEO reputation drives organizational health

 In 2015, Weber Shandwick published a survey of over 1700 senior executives from around the world (“The CEO Reputation Premium, Gaining Advantage in the Engagement Era”).
-It revealed that 50% expect CEO reputation to be of increasing importance to a company’s reputation going forward.
-They also estimate that 44% of their company’s market value can be attributed to CEO reputation.
-Most think a positive reputation is significant in attracting investors, employees, and around half say it influenced their decision to join the organization, and stay.
-Yet the public has mixed views on the health of CEO reputations.
-The 2018 Edelman Trust Barometer finds CEO credibility has jumped by seven points over the past year, with 44% rating CEOs as ‘very credible’.
-Edelman puts this down to leaders “voicing their positions on the issues of the day.”
-But 60% still think CEOs are driven “more by greed than a desire to make a positive difference in the world.”
+It revealed that 50% expected CEO reputation to be of increasing importance to a company’s reputation going forward.
+They also estimated that 44% of their company’s market value could be attributed to CEO reputation.
+Most thought a positive reputation was significant in attracting investors, employees, and around half said it influenced their decision to join the organization, and stay.
+The 2019 Edelman Trust Barometer also finds CEOs judged as key: 76% of people think that CEOs should take the lead on change rather than waiting for governments to impose it – a leap of 11% over the previous year.

 Reputation is a matter of opinion